innovation-plantation/simugate/README.md

 Functions of the ALU are subject to change at this point.

 This is still pre-release.
 Before I consider it released, at least the following should be completed:

-TODO: insert and delete selected parts
+TODO: copy and delete selected parts

-TODO: multi-bit I/O devices and ROM with data from file,
+TODO: multi-bit I/O devices and ROM with data from file

 TODO: pull-up bus and bus (simply a row of pullups / a column of pins)

 TODO: revise ALU to rotate through carry,add+c,sub+c to ease multiply program